na-na-hi/renget/archive/guier.md

 Salvage in Star Citizen was recently introduced earlier this year in patch 3.18.
 You can solo salvage with the [Vulture](https://starcitizen.tools/Vulture) or multicrew in the [Reclaimer](https://starcitizen.tools/Reclaimer).
 There are salvage claims (legal or illegal) in the contracts manager that require you to pay a small fee for the rights and location of the derelict ship, or you can salvage any player abandoned ships you find loitering around.

-The 2 current steps to this profession right now are stripping valuable components, weapons, or cargo from a derelict ship, then scraping off its hull with your salvage ship and being rewarded with "[Recyclable Material Composite](https://starcitizen.tools/Recycled_Material_Composite)," to be sold.
-Breaking down ships into pieces and grinding them for refinable materiel "structural salvage", is slated for patch 3.22 at the end of this year.
+The 3 current steps to this profession right now are stripping components, weapons, and cargo from a derelict ship, then scraping off its hull with your salvage ship and being rewarded with valuable "[Recyclable Material Composite](https://starcitizen.tools/Recycled_Material_Composite)," to be sold.
+Afterwards, you break down the ship into multiple pieces and start disintegrating the ship parts and that will reward you with Construction Material.

 - **[Cargo Hauling](https://starcitizen.tools/Cargo)**